componentjs/crawler.js/README.md

 Crawl github users for components.
 Only works with Chrome right now due to a lack of vendor prefixing.

+Some notes:

+- It skips `component.json`s with `private: true`.
+- It skips repositories with issues disabled.
+- It tries to skip bare repositories, but sometimes fails.
+- The `.version` could be wrong if not updated correctly (the crawler only checks `master`).
+- GitHub data is added as `.github` to each `component.json`.
+- Watcher counts are not included because GitHub's search API does not include that field.

 ## API

 ### GET /.json